mandatoryhashtags/sixfinity-shadowrun/core_rules.md

-Explosives are primarily used to damage structures, but metahumankind has come up with many ways to have them hurt body structures.
+Explosives are primarily used to damage structures, but metahumankind has come up with many ways to have them hurt Stamina structures.
 You can use the Engineering skill to prepare explosives

 A range of explosive compounds, both solid and liquid, are available to the construction industry for all their destructive needs.
 All explosives are bought as an Explosive Package with a set Rating that encompasses an amalgamation of their power and quantity without defining either.
 They cannot be combined between rating ranges due to the differences in compounds and quantities.
 This makes using them simpler